ding-ma/applied-ml/mini-project-4/README.md

 Modified:
 * `--batch-size`: defaults to 128 instead of 256 due to GPU memory limitations.
 Only images sized at 256x256 can use a batch size of 256, otherwise the program will crash.
+* `--arch`: Takes in _custom_ as an argument.
+It allows the user to modify the `customVGG.py`class.

 Added params:
 * `--img`: size of the image (default to 256).
 * `--no-normalize`: Remove image color normalization.
 * `--keep-logs`: save logs to a file when training or testing.
 The output are saved to `./logs`
 * `--jitter-val`: randomly resize validation images.
 The smaller images will be padded with 0 to match the largest one.
 E.g. `--jitter-val 224 256 288`
+* `--jitter-train`: randomly resize training images.
+The smaller images will be padded with 0 to match the largest one.

 Example: `python main.py /home/dataset/ILSVRC/Data/CLS-LOC --arch vgg11 --pretrained --evaluate`